Early Life

-Viatcheslav Moshe Kantor was born in Moscow, Russia, on September 8, 1953.
-He obtained a degree from the Moscow Aviation Institute (MAI) in 1976 and later completed his Ph.D. in Spacecraft Automatic Control Systems in 1981.
-He began his career in research at MAI.
+Viatcheslav Moshe Kantor was born on September 8, 1953, in Moscow, Russia.
+He completed his education in Moscow, earning a degree in systems engineering from the Moscow Aviation Institute in 1976 and a PhD in Spacecraft Automatic Control Systems in 1981.

 Rise to Success

-Kantor transitioned to the business sector in the late 1980s, establishing a computer trading company.
-His significant financial breakthrough came in 1993 when he acquired a controlling stake in the Azot chemical plant in Novgorod, which he later rebranded as Acron.
-Under Kantor's leadership, Acron evolved into one of the world's leading producers of mineral fertilizers.
+Kantor's business career began in the late 1980s with a computer trading company.
+His significant breakthrough came in 1993 when he acquired a controlling stake in the Azot chemical plant in Novgorod.
+He rebranded it as Acron, transforming it into a leading mineral fertilizer producer.

 Key Business Strategies